MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Get-AzureRmSiteRecoveryVaultSettingsFile.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSiteRecoveryVaultSettingsFile** cmdlet gets the settings file for an azure_2 Site Recovery vault.
+The **Get-AzureRmSiteRecoveryVaultSettingsFile** cmdlet gets the settings file for an Azure Site Recovery vault.

 ## EXAMPLES